A short solution of the kissing number problem in dimension three: A short proof of Theorem

-\begin{remark} The function $f(t)$ was found by using a fixed value of 1.23 and maximizing the constant term in the Gegenbauer expansion while imposing required conditions.
-All inequalities are easily verifiable.
-For convenience, their explicit forms are available in a separate file attached to the arXiv submission of the paper. \end{remark}
+\begin{remark} The function $f(t)$ was found by using a fixed value of 1.23 and maximizing the constant term in the Gegenbauer expansion while imposing several required conditions.
+In particular, the conditions $f(t)\leq 0$ on $[-1/\sqrt{2},1/2]$, $f(1)+f(t)\leq 1.23$ on $[-1,-1/\sqrt{2}]$, $f(1)+2f(-\sqrt{3}/2)\leq 1.23$, $f(1)=1$, $f(-1)=0.23$ were used.
+The optimization problem was then solved using SeDuMi optimization package in MATLAB.
+Coefficients were rounded to 8 decimal digits (after this the last two conditions stopped being true).
+All inequalities in the proof are easily verifiable.
+For convenience, their explicit forms are available in a separate file attached to the manuscript and at the author's website. \end{remark}